LandRegistry/develop-property-ready-to-sell/README.md

 developer = developer and developers conveyancer

-I'm a developer and I want to check my plans to develop land into homes for sale.
+I'm a developer and I want to check my plans to develop properties will be registrable.

 I'm a developer and I've updated my plans for the development/properties I'm building.

 I'm a developer and I want to be notified if something is a problem.

 I'm a developer and I'm ready to sell properties

+I'm a developer and I need to share the plans with other parties

 ### Buying a property